The Arts

 The Visual Arts Department is offering a range of senior art curriculum areas.
 Each area offers a wide variety of opportunities for students to explore their artistic learning.

-Level 1 is practical art which has an emphasis on painting and printmaking.
+Level 1 is practical art which has an emphasis on painting, printmaking and mixed media.

-Level 2 and 3 specialises in painting and photography.
+Level 2 and 3 specialises in art-design, painting and photography.

 The Arts Department is dedicated to facilitating creativity.